jwds1978/jwds1978.github.io/_posts/2017-06-08-the-enemy-within.md

 <p>
-  In recent months, there has been a great deal of information and reports in the media, about the increase in suicide for soldiers and veterans.&nbsp; Military sources have also confirmed dramatic increases in post-traumatic stress disorder (PTSD) among returning veterans.&nbsp; Most experts contend that these rates of depression, PTSD, and suicide will continue to rise in the coming years &#8212; the government lacks the capacity to, adequately, meet the needs of returning military and veterans.&nbsp; This means that these individuals will look beyond the government and increasingly turn to both public and private providers for their mental health care.
+  In recent months, there has been a great deal of information and reports in the media, about the increase in suicide for soldiers and veterans.&nbsp; Military sources have also confirmed dramatic increases in post-traumatic stress disorder (PTSD) among returning veterans.&nbsp; Most experts contend that these rates of depression, <abbr title="Post-Traumatic Stress Disorder">PTSD</abbr>, and suicide will continue to rise in the coming years &#8212; the government lacks the capacity to, adequately, meet the needs of returning military and veterans.&nbsp; This means that these individuals will look beyond the government and increasingly turn to both public and private providers for their mental health care.
 </p>
 <p>
   &nbsp;